wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 The simulation app at the bottom of this page is similar to that in the previous tab.
-In the app on the previous tab, you were the only user on on the cluster.
-Now, instead, you are competing with other users!
-These other users submit whatever jobs whenever they want, which is out of your control.
+In the app on the previous tab, you were the only user on the cluster.
+Now, instead, **you are competing with other users!** These other users submit whatever jobs whenever they want, which is out of your control.